JBShady/COD5-Remastered/README.md

 * All weapons are 100% consistent in stats, behavior, and appearance between each map
 * All use the best available materials (HD textures from Singleplayer, weathered materials if available, normal/spec maps, better reflections)
 * All added weapons (and their upgraded variants) use official sounds, stats, names, effects, models, and materials unless non-existent.
 In such rare cases, they were created from scratch while still matching Treyarch's style
+* Bullet weapons show tracers like future Call of Duties, i.e., when shooting there is a chance you see a quick flash as the bullet travels to the target which just looks cooler
 * Added missing idle bob, gear sounds, and proper sprint settings for various holdable items and weapons
 * Weapons cannot share ammo reserves anymore because it was a glitchy system where players sometimes would not lose ammo correctly
-* All maps share the same loadout, except for the exceptions described in the table below:
+* All maps share the same loadout, except for the following differences listed below:

 ### Loadout
 | Category | Nacht Der Untoten  | Verrückt | Shi No Numa | Der Riese |